 Creating the Perfect Development Team

-- Planner—while not always needed in a site plan application, planners can be the “cherry on the top” in testimony to boards to explain the practical effects of a potential new development.
-In some cases, towns & cities have their own 3rd party planners to provide insight about the overall character of the project and how it fits into the towns’ master plan or vision.
+• Planner—while not always needed in a site plan application, planners can be the “cherry on the top” in testimony to boards to explain the practical effects of a potential new development.
+In some cases, towns & cities have their own third-party planners to provide insight into the overall character of the project and how it fits into the towns’ master plan or vision.

 The success depends on you, the developer, choosing the right people for the jobs!